We may earn affiliate commissions for the recommended products. Learn more.

 With such a wide range of VPN services already available, setting up your own server might seem like a waste of time.
 However, there are quite a few advantages to the DIY approach:

 • Fewer points of trust.
-With a paid VPN service, you pass all of your traffic through a third-party service operator and their cloud or network provider.
-When you set up your own server, you cut out the middleman—your data is private between you and whoever provides your server.
+With a paid VPN service, you pass all of your traffic through a third-party service operator and its cloud or network provider.
+When you set up your own server, you cut out the middleman, so your data remains private between you and your host.

 • Lower cost and fewer limitations.
-In exchange for some setup time and being limited to a single region, making your own VPN server is cheap.
+In exchange for time setting up and being limited to a single region, making your own VPN server is cheap.
 Some cloud providers even offer fully-functional server hosting for free or provide significant sign-up credits.
-If you have a compatible router, setting up a VPN server on your router costs nothing.
+If you have a compatible router, setting up a VPN server can be even cheaper.
+While you don’t need to worry about a monthly subscription, you may need to upgrade to a router with built-in VPN capabilities or pay your ISP for a public IP address.

 • Access to your home network.
 If you set up your VPN server on your home router instead of in the cloud, you’ll be able to use your home connection.
-From printing on your personal printer to accessing files on your NAS, anything that works from home will work while connected to the VPN.
+From printing on your personal printer to accessing files on your NAS, most of the IP-reachable devices and services on your home network will work while connected to the VPN.
 You can travel and still have access to your digital resources at home.

 • A good learning experience.
-Although you can set up your own VPN with relatively little computer knowledge, the process will introduce you to lots of concepts and technologies that are common in IT.
+Although you can set up your own VPN with relatively little technical knowledge, the process will introduce you to lots of concepts and technologies that are common in IT.
+So, you will not only gain the server you need but also great experience.

 Are there any disadvantages?